kdgregory/log4j-aws-appenders/docs/jsonaccesslayout.md

 not a replacement for them.

+## Configuring your application server

+Start by reading the [logback-access documentation](https://logback.qos.ch/access.html).

+In addition to to copying the Logback JARs into your server's `lib` directory, you'll also need to copy the AWS SDK JARs and the folling JARs from this library:

+* `logback-aws-appenders`
+* `shared`
+* `aws-facade-v1` or `aws-facade-v2`, depending on which AWS SDK you use

+A simple way to get these JARs is to build one of the logback examples (ensurng that you pick the right AWS SDK version), and then copy the JARs that it downloads.

 ## Configuration

-See the [logback-access documentation](https://logback.qos.ch/access.html) for information about configuring your server.
-You will need to copy both the `logback-aws-appenders` and `aws-shared` JARs into your server's lib directory, in addition to the Logback JARs and any required AWS SDK JARs and their dependencies.

 The complete list of properties is as follows (also available in the JavaDoc).
 Boolean properties are explicitly enabled with the case-insensitive value "true", explicitly disabled with the case-insensitive